sql-middleware 0.6.0

 Custom logic in between transactions

 Here, because the underlying libraries are different, the snippets can get chatty.
-You can still tuck the commit/rollback and dispatch logic behind a couple helpers to avoid repeating the same block across backends. commit()/rollback() return a TxOutcome, which carries the rewrapped pooled connection for SQLite (translation flag included) so you can keep using the same MiddlewarePoolConnection afterward.
+You can still tuck the commit/rollback and dispatch logic behind a couple helpers to avoid repeating the same block across backends. commit()/rollback() return a TxOutcome; for SQLite the connection is rewrapped automatically by the transaction handle so you can keep using the same MiddlewarePoolConnection afterward.
+For Turso, begin_transaction takes &mut turso::Connection to enforce compile-time prevention of nested transactions.

 use sql_middleware::prelude::*;